 Lost time due to disability caused by occupational hazards.

 14. Premium pay at the rate of double time shall be paid for all work performed on the seventh consecutive day of work.
-In order to be entitled to this premium rate of pay on the seventh day, the employee (shift/fixed eight (8) hour schedules) must have worked at least six (6) hours on each of the six (6) preceding days except where the employee was absent for one of the following reasons:
+In order to be entitled to this premium rate of pay on the seventh day, the employee (non-rotating shift/fixed eight (8) hour schedules) must have worked at least six (6) hours on each of the six (6) preceding days except where the employee was absent for one of the following reasons:

 Sent home for lack of work after working part of a day.